rcazzara/seldovia/_people/Miller_Grace_Gleason.md

 over here and, you know, I bought it and we just stayed, you know.

-I was married to Pam at the time and, you know, we were here for -- until let’s see, from --
+I was married to Pam at the time and, you know, we were here for -- until letâ€™s see, from --

-I came back in ’75.
-I bought the place in September of ’75.
-And she and I were only together until ’78 or ’79.
+I came back in â€™75.
+I bought the place in September of â€™75.
+And she and I were only together until â€™78 or â€™79.

 And then, so, her folks lived up in Anchorage and her dad was retiring and they wanted to move out to Puyallup, Washington and they wanted to sell their house up there and that was really during the tough time of -- for real estate up in Anchorage, you know.
-Couldn’t -- things weren’t moving very much.
+Couldnâ€™t -- things werenâ€™t moving very much.

 And so we decided to buy their place and so we were -- I was going to live -- move up there, too, but then we got --

-I don’t know what happened and our life got separated and so she took the kids and went up there and I stayed down here and the kids came down and stayed with me every time they could and so forth.
+I donâ€™t know what happened and our life got separated and so she took the kids and went up there and I stayed down here and the kids came down and stayed with me every time they could and so forth.

-And we worked everything out and that’s, you know -- and it's kind of really surprised -- JAN YAEGER: That’s the house you're in now?
+And we worked everything out and thatâ€™s, you know -- and it's kind of really surprised -- JAN YAEGER: Thatâ€™s the house you're in now?
 MIKE
 MILLER: Pardon?

-JAN YAEGER: That’s the house you're in now, that you’ve been in?
+JAN YAEGER: Thatâ€™s the house you're in now, that youâ€™ve been in?

 MIKE MILLER: Yeah.
 Yeah.
-What’s really a surprise to me though is the girls, you know, that they’ve actually decided that they want to live here.
+Whatâ€™s really a surprise to me though is the girls, you know, that theyâ€™ve actually decided that they want to live here.
 Yeah.